Continue without accepting

 Most of the time, the most demanding profiles are people in transition and young workers who need a stimulating environment to let their creativity grow and to share their skills.
 Because living in coliving also often benefits from a co-working space – and co-workers with varied skills!

-To provide for and run the coliving community, the managers also organise activities and events.
+To provide for and run the coliving community, the managers also organize activities and events.
 Themed dinners where everyone gets involved, drawing workshops, board game tournaments or improvisation lessons… The occupants always have new opportunities to chat.

 3. Coliving, a flat-sharing scheme awash with services